SoftUni-Internal/interactive-content/EN/09-Design-Patterns/01-Creational-Patterns.md

     //first, lets create an object of SingleObject private static Singleton instance = new Singleton();

-    //second, lets make the constructor private.
-By this way this class cannot be instantiated private Singleton(){}
+    //second let's make the constructor private.
+This way, this class cannot be instantiated private Singleton(){}

     //with getInstance method we get the only object available